 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the SX50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the SX50 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX50 was succeeded by the Canon SX60.
+Both the 1DX Mark II and the SX50 have been discontinued, but can regularly be found used on eBay.
+The SX50 was replaced by the Canon SX60, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.